Entering the Season of Lent

 Dignity/Chicago

-Dignity/Chicago has ministered to Chicago-area LGBTQI Catholics and our allies since 1972.
-We serve the community through worship, spiritual education and social justice action.
+Dignity/Chicago has ministered to LGBTQI Catholics and our allies in the Chicago area since 1972.
+We serve the community through worship, spiritual education, and social justice action.

 Join us for Mass on the 1st and 4th Sundays of the month at 5:00 p.m., in-person at Broadway United Methodist Church, 3338 N. Broadway in Chicago.
 To join us via Teams, send a request to: DignityChicago@gmail.com.